BrianSemiglia/CycleMonitor/README.md

     )

 ### Consumption
 If your application is designed to consume a single source-of-truth/state, it has the potential to disregard its version of that state and instead consume a new state injected remotely. `CycleMonitor` can send states to a client in order to review their rendering.
-Converting the incoming JSON into your application's `State` is not as easy as the inverse and requires traditional JSON serialization.
+However, converting incoming JSON to your application's `State` is not as easy as the inverse and requires traditional JSON serialization.
+Selecting the _Effects On Device_ tab begins the broadcast of a stream of JSON serialized `Moments` back to the client.

 ### Validation
 Once the `effect` of a `cause` on a `context` is considered to be correct, that `Moment` can be serialized and further tested as development continues.
 To save `Moments`, select their checkbox in the timeline and then select `File > Export Tests`.
 Those files can then be imported into the client's Xcode project and tested.
-The sample app uses this single (pseudo code) function for all `Moments`:
+The sample app uses this single (pseudo code) process for all `Moments`:

     // 1. deserialize all `.moment` files into the application's `Moment` types
     // 2. assert that each `Moment's` `cause` applied to its `context` produces its `effect`

-This approach only tests the business-logic/state-manipulation portion of the application, not the rendering of the resulting state.
+This approach only tests the business-logic/state-manipulation portion of the application, not the rendering of the resulting state via drivers.

 ## Potentials